Erica Mena Squeezes Her Baby Bump Into Leather Outfit For ‘Matrix’ Halloween Costume

 “Black really IS slimming…I didn’t even see the d*mn stomach @iamerica_mena,” claimed an Instagram user.

 The couple kept the pregnancy secret for a while, although fans consistently commented on rumors on her Instagram page.
-By the time they shared the happy news with fans, Erica had a huge belly.
-Since then, the reality TV star has been keeping her fans in the know with plenty of updates.
+By the time the couple shared the happy news with fans, Erica was rocking a huge belly.
+Since then, the reality TV star has kept her fans in the know with plenty of updates.

-The due date is still unknown, so fans will have to wait a little longer to meet their baby girl.
-Considering the glam factor that Erica possesses, it’s likely that her daughter will also be dressed to impress whenever she makes her debut.
+The due date is still unknown, so fans will need to wait a little longer to meet the baby girl.
+Considering the glam factor that Erica possesses, her daughter will probably be dressed to impress like her mom whenever she makes her debut.
 Fans will also have to wait and see how public the new parents will be with their new baby.

-Those that can’t get enough of Erica can also check out an earlier post where she rocked a two-piece sleepwear set.
+Those that can’t get enough of Erica can check out an earlier post in which she rocked a two-piece sleepwear set.